Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Experiments

 \textit{Ablation Studies:} The major ablation study is conducted in DanceTrack, due to the sufficient and high-quality data in training and validation subsets.
 For fast iteration, TBDQ-Net incorporates a pretrained DAB-DETR as the detector and is trained in lower resolutions.
 The shortest side ranges from 480 to 800 pixels with a step of 32 pixels, and the longest side is at most 1,333 pixels.

-\textit{MOT20:} Considering that the training data of MOT20 is 3 to 6 times fewer than that of the other two datasets, we employ the augmentation strategies of MOTR \cite{zeng2022motr} to mitigate overfitting.
-Related configurations are separately investigated through ablation studies.
-As there is no validation subset in MOT20, we follow CenterTrack \cite{zhou2020tracking} to divide each sequence in the training subset into two parts: the first part is used for training, and the second part serves as the validation set.
+\textit{MOT20:} Given that the MOT20 training set contains significantly fewer frames (3x to 6x less) than DanceTrack and SportsMOT, training data-hungry query-based models poses a risk of overfitting.
+To mitigate this data scarcity and ensure effective learning, we adopt two standard augmentation strategies following MOTR \cite{zeng2022motr}: (1) We increase the training clip length to capture more coherent long-term temporal cues from the limited sequences.
+(2) We introduce random insertion of negative track instances with probability $p_i$, and random dropout of positive track instances with probability $p_d$, to artificially enrich the diversity of tracking scenarios.
+Specific configurations for these parameters are provided in the ablation study.
+As there is no validation set in MOT20, we follow CenterTrack \cite{zhou2020tracking} to divide each sequence in the training set into two parts: the first part is used for training, and the second part serves as the validation set.

+It is worth noting that apart from these necessary adjustments to handle severe data limitation, all other core configurations remain consistent with those used in DanceTrack and SportsMOT, demonstrating the framework's fundamental stability.